CyberVA/vibble.github.io/_projects/1_project.md

 *You might have noticed.... everything is **empty.*** Why is that?
 Currently, I'm in the process of migrating all of my work to this new portfolio website.
 Part of that effort will include having these project pages where I can go a *little* more in-depth on what I worked on.

-Doing this will take a little bit of time, and I intend to treat it as both a showcase of my work and a way to revisit, explore, and explain my process for some of my older projects.
+Doing this will take time, and I intend to treat it as both a showcase of my work and a way to revisit, explore, and explain my process for some of my older projects.

-For now, a list of my projects is available on my [cv](https://vibbel.github.io/cv/#projects-1).
+For now, you can check out my projects on my [CV](https://vibbel.github.io/cv/#projects-1).

 ### Thanks for your patience!
 <div class="row justify-content-sm-center">